George Kent Ltd: Acquisitions and George Kent Group

-In 1968, George Kent Ltd acquired Fielden Electronics and Cambridge Instrument Company forming the George Kent Group.
+In 1968, George Kent Ltd acquired Fielden Electronics and Cambridge Scientific Instruments forming the George Kent Group.
 This was the UK's largest industrial instrument manufacturer.
-Tony Benn as Minister of Technology answered questions about the Cambridge Instruments takeover in Parliament.
+Tony Benn as Minister of Technology answered questions about the backing the British Government had given George Kent in the Cambridge Scientific Instruments takeover in Parliament.
+The support gave the Government a 24% interest in the company.
+The Rank Organisation, a rival bidder for Cambridge Scientific Instruments, also acquired an almost 18% interest in the company at the time.

 Fielden Electronics

 Fielden Electronics of Wythenshawe, Manchester produced a data recorder known as the Servograph and a capacitance-sensing proximity meter alongside a variety of scientific instruments and process control devices.
 These included the bikini temperature controller, a temperature recorder, and the E296 level controller.

 Acquisition by Brown Boveri

 An acquisition in 1974 of George Kent Group by Swiss instrument company Brown Boveri caused a rename to Brown Boveri Kent.
 At the same time, the company Scientific and Medical Instruments was spun-out which eventually became Cambridge Instrument Company, resurrecting that brand.
 Brown Boveri eventually merged with ASEA and is today the industrial giant ABB.
+Kent is maintained as a brand within ABB.